contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

   copy_tree(pool, node->right, &copy->right, copy );
 ```

-The copy_tree method copies the node_t tree.
+The copy\_tree method copies the node\_t tree.

 A few helper functions are needed to make the print work.

 ## Finding Peers
-The first finds the first parent who is a left parent that also has a right node.
+The first helper function finds the first left parent that has a right node.
 ```
    A
     \